Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 Talulah

 The corner cafe at the Junction loves hosting your furry friends in their outdoor area.
-People-watch together while you devour a delicious breakfast.
+People-watch together while you enjoy a delicious breakfast.

 Where: 52 Glebe Rd, The Junction